People and Story

 We would be honored to receive support from small businesses and corporations.
 Please email us with your ideas for collaboration: hello@mentalhealthliberation.org

-Thank you for uplifting BIPOC mental wellness.
+Thank you for uplifting BIPOC mental health & healing.

 Can I start a fundraiser for you?

-Thank you for your generosity.
-It would be our honor!
-Please click here and fill out our form.
+Please click here and fill out our fundraiser form.
 We are happy to set up a custom fundraising page for you to share with your circles.

 Why is this work important?